Mapper MIDI for Numa X Piano

 2. CC number is the first CC number in the group

-3. See below for the CC value (usually unchanged)
+3. See the mapping for translating the CC value (usually unchanged)

-2. For each CC number in the group (except the CC number received) send a CC message back to the Numa X with
+2. For each CC number in the group (except the CC number received) send multiple MIDI CC messages back to the Numa X with

 1. CC channel unchanged

-2. CC number from the group (except the CC number received)
+2. Each CC number from the group (except the CC number received)

 3. Otherwise, for all other MIDI messages (including CC numbers not shown in the table) pass them forward without change.